-Katrina is an Australian artist based in London.
+Katrina is an Australian artist based in London whose work probes the skeptic nature of image representation.

-Katrina’s research fixates on material process, and making connections between food and images; their digestion and representation, source and distribution, and entwining as daily process.
-Working cross-disciplinarily, she often works in collaboration with other researchers and professionals in fields of genetics, design, food production and agriculture.
+Katrina’s research is fixated on waste, consumption, and making connections between food and images; their digestion and representation, source and distribution, and entwining as daily process.
+Working cross-disciplinarily, she often collaborates with other researchers and professionals in fields of genetics, design, food production and agriculture.

-After finishing an MFA at Goldsmiths in London, 2020, she has since then, co-founded the project space Equivalentbehaviour in North London, and has exhibited Internationally.
+After finishing an MFA at Goldsmiths in London, 2020, she has since then, exhibited internationally and co-founded the project space Equivalentbehaviour in North London.
 Katrina is a Project Manager of the London Alternative Photography Collective.

 Exhibitions include Photometria, Ioannina, Greece (2025), Built Photography, Museum of Australian Photography (MAPH), Melbourne (2024), Symbiosis 1 + 2, A Hundred Years Gallery/ Four Corners, London (2024) Transmutation, The Margate School, Margate (2023), On Food, Conviviality and Cultures, Millepiani, Rome (2023), Un/Sense, Christie's, London (2022) the MFA Graduate Show, Goldsmiths, London, (2020) SURGE, the Courtauld East Wing Biennial, at Somerset House, London (2019), Altered States, St Johns Crypt, London (2018) and Bath Photography Festival, UK (2018).